 Stefan Ritt (Global Ambassador)

 Dipl.eng.
 Stefan Ritt, Head of Global Marketing of 3YOURMIND GmbH, Berlin-Germany Stefan Ritt, after earning his engineering degree in technical physics from the University of Applied Science in Lübeck, Germany, started his career in RP/AM in 1985 when running a prototype lab in the R&D arm of a coffee and vending machine company.
 After that, he held positions in QA and product management for mid-sized Dutch and Danish companies.
 In 1998, Stefan took on international sales and marketing of RP tooling products for a UK/German joint venture.
 In this capacity, he was successful in international markets with the development and support of the transition of RPT and metal AM equipment into production equipment.
-Stefan now works for SLM Solutions where he continues his efforts to grow the metal AM market internationally.
+Stefan has also worked for SLM Solutions where he continued his efforts to grow the metal AM market internationally.
 There he could manage to bring the first powder-bed Laser metal printer on display at an AMUG-conference.
 Currently, he acts as Head of Global Marketing for the Berlin-based company 3YOURMIND GmbH, which does develop software for AM-production workflows.
 This will enable the AM-industry to do the next step into commercial series production.
 He is a part-time lecturer for supply chain management at the technical university of Lübeck and guest lecturer for international business communication in marketing at the Technical University in Hamburg.
-In 2011, he was the appointed as the European liaison officer for AMUG.
+In 2011, he was appointed as the European liaison officer and global ambassador for AMUG.
 As he travels around the world, he spreads the news about AMUG activities to expand the awareness of the users group in global markets.
 In 2015 he was awarded the AMUG-DINO for his continuous support and involvement for the user group and industry.
 Every year he brings the latest news, trends and future outlooks of the AM industry from around the world to the audience at the AMUG conference.

 Graham Tromans (Europe and Asia Ambassador)